Teens escape death, flung from motorcycle in Canje accident - Guyana Chronicle

-According to information from the Guyana Police Force (GPF), the incident occurred last night at approximately 21:20 hrs.
+According to information from the Guyana Police Force (GPF), the incident occurred Sunday last at approximately 21:20 hrs.

-The two teens, Ganesh Rajnauath of Guava Bush, Corentyne, and the pillion rider, Akash Ramnarine of Chesney Housing Scheme, Corentyne were reportedly proceeding west along the southern drive lane of the public road at about 40 kilometers.
+The two teens, Ganesh Rajnauath of Guava Bush, Corentyne, and the pillion rider, Akash Ramnarine of Chesney Housing Scheme, Corentyne were reportedly proceeding west along the southern drive lane of the public, at a speed of about 40 kilometres.

 It was then that the speeding motor pickup, for which the owner was not identified, made a turn for the Cumberland Public Road and into the path of the motorcycle.
 The motorcycle then collided with the motor pickup and both teens were flung onto the road, according to the police statement.
 The young men received injuries about their bodies.